Loan Repayment Assistance Program

-If the participating attorney stays employed in good standing with the same LSC grantee through the required twelve months, as certified by the executive director of that grantee, then LSC will forgive the loan (presuming the participating attorney meets all other terms and conditions of the loan agreement.)
-If the participating attorney stops working at the employing LSC grantee organization during those twelve months, then the entire loan must be paid back to LSC, unless LSC determines the participating attorney had good cause.
+If the participating attorney stays employed full-time and in good standing with the same LSC grantee throughout the required twelve months, as certified by the executive director of that grantee, then LSC will forgive the loan (presuming the participating attorney meets all other terms and conditions of the loan agreement.)
+If the participating attorney stops working at the employing LSC grantee organization during the annual cycle at the employing LSC grantee, then the entire loan must be paid back to LSC, unless LSC determines the participating attorney had good cause.

 LRAP loans are provided for up to three years and applicants must submit a new application each year.
 The first time an applicant applies, they are a new applicant.
 If an applicant has received a Loan Repayment Assistance Program loan from LSC before and would like to apply again, the returning applicant must submit a new application.
 Returning applicants are no longer eligible to participate if the participating attorney has already received 36 months of LSC’s LRAP loans.

 |2023 LRAP Application FAQ||All applicants should read the 2023 LRAP Application FAQ for additional guidance on navigating GrantEase and submitting the 2023 LRAP application.|